Find Your North Star

 What “Finding Your North Star” Means

 In the vast wilderness of creativity, your North Star is the fixed light in the distance that helps you stay aligned with your deeper “why.”
 It’s not a map or a checklist.
-It’s a steady point of inspiration—an idea, a creator, or a vision that helps you stay oriented when the way forward is unclear.
+It’s a steady point of inspiration, whether that’s an idea, a creator, or a vision that helps you stay oriented when the way forward is unclear.

 How to Follow Your North Star